Resources

 Tropilaelaps Mites

-This guide can help you learn about and identify Tropilaelaps.
-While it is not thought to be in North America yet; beekeepers can work together to safeguard our pollinators from this emerging threat.
+These resources can help you learn about and identify Tropilaelaps.
+While it is not in North America yet, beekeepers can work together to safeguard our pollinators from this emerging threat.